 They also have an in-ground merry-go-round and flying fox.

-Ages: The park is best suited to kids aged 1-10.
+Ages: The play equipment is best suited to kids aged 1-10.

 Tips: There is no shade over the play equipment, so don’t forget your hats and sunscreen.
-It’s baking at midday in the heat of summer.
 Most of the ground cover is soft-play or grass, but there is some mulch (every parent hates mulch!).

 Parking: Pull up right out the front on Terrigal Drive.